 2. Slow cooker baked ziti

 With just four ingredients and a prep time of five minutes, this slow cooker dish from The Kitchn is a winner!
-Even the kids will love this creamy, cheesy pasta.
+The kids will love this creamy, cheesy pasta.
 We bet that if you don’t have ziti pasta on hand, another pasta shape of similar size and thickness will work just as well.

 3. Easy fried rice